 Once you’ve built that solid foundation, you’ll find something interesting happens: your fertilizer bills drop dramatically.

-Low input container gardening can slash fertilizer costs by significantly, making it one of the most cost effective techniques available.
+Low input container gardening can slash fertilizer costs significantly, making it one of the most cost effective techniques available.

 You’ll achieve this by feeding plants less frequently while spacing them properly for ideal airflow.
+Deeper root systems, encouraged through smart watering, create healthier plants that need fewer chemical inputs.

+Over-fertilization actually weakens yields and attracts pests anyway.
 These sustainable practices focus on building strong soil structure rather than pumping in nutrients, delivering better results with less expense.

 45-Day Crops Replace Traditional Varieties in Containers